wongzhenhao/DataFlow/README.md

 https://github.com/user-attachments/assets/19742159-cfe0-42a6-9d3d-152466d2d588

 ## 📰 1.
 News
+🎉 [2025-11-20] **New Data Agents are now available in DataFlow!**
+You can try them out and follow the tutorial on Bilibili for a quick start.
 🎉 [2025-06-28] We’re excited to announce that DataFlow, our Data-centric AI system, is now released!
 Stay tuned for future updates.

 ## 🔍 2.
 Overview